PeterJhon/sdk-bsp-psoc_e84-edgi-talk/projects/Edgi-Talk_ADC/Edgi_Talk_M33_ADC/README.md

 ## Notes

-* To modify the project’s **graphical configuration**, open the configuration file with the following tool:
+* To modify the **graphical configuration** of the project, open the configuration file using the following tool:

   ```
   tools/device-configurator/device-configurator.exe